advice

 Photo: Lydia Whitmore/Getty Images

-Well, don’t worry: Boredom is a state of mind, and we want to break you out of it.
-Below, we’ve gathered up 60 great spirit-lifting, boredom-busting ideas to try next time you’re feeling spiritless and bored.
-Good luck and have fun.
+Regardless of the origins of your boredom, we’ve got you covered.
+After all, boredom is a state of mind, and we want to break you out of it.
+Below, we’ve gathered up 70 spirit-lifting, boredom-busting ideas to try next time you’re feeling restless or trapped in the house.
+Have fun!
+Literally!

 Entertaining things

 1. Start watching a new reality series.
-Maybe you want to finally get into Love Island, or maybe you’ve never watched a single episode of Real Housewives?
+Maybe it’s finally time to get into Love Island or Real Housewives.
 Reality shows are designed to keep you watching, which can be a boon for a bored brain.

 2. Watch a classic movie you’ve never seen.
-It’s time to finally check out what Casablanca is all about.
+It’s time to check out Casablanca at long last.
+Your parents will surely be pleased.

 3. Read a great essay.
 You don’t have to look too far.

 4. Search “happy birthday + [your name]” on YouTube.
-It doesn’t technically have to be your birthday to enjoy watching a bunch of strangers sing to you.
+It doesn’t technically have to be your birthday to enjoy watching a bunch of strangers, okay?

 5. Make a playlist of your favorite songs from high school.
 I bet you haven’t heard Eve 6’s “Inside Out” in a long time, have you?
-What about Jimmie’s Chicken Shack “Do Right”?
+What about Jimmie’s Chicken Shack’s “Do Right”?

 6. Watch as many episodes as you want of your favorite show.
 Listen, who cares?
-Just keep watching it until it stops being fun.
+No one’s judging.

 7. Start a book you’ve been meaning to read.
-It’s time to finally check out what (at least the beginning of) Swann’s Way is all about.
+It’s time to finally check out Swann’s Way.

 9. Read some humor writing.
 Delight your mind with the writings of Jack Handey or Samantha Irby.